DavionOL/docker-telegraf-influx-grafana-stack/README.md

 # Example Docker Compose project for Telegraf, InfluxDB and Grafana

+# edited for my own purpose to run on a proxmox/portainer configuration.

 This an example project to show the TIG (Telegraf, InfluxDB and Grafana) stack.

 ![Example Screenshot](./example.png?raw=true "Example Screenshot")